Legacy & History

 “America’s Favorite Scenic Drive” experienced the impact of its own popularity with visitors coming every year to see its beauty.
 The location of the Blue Ridge Parkway–469 miles stretching from the Shenandoah Valley of Virginia to the iconic Great Smoky Mountain town of Cherokee in western North Carolina–placed it within a day’s drive of half the population of the United States.
 The National Park Service (NPS) needed a partner to help maintain the park.

 FRIENDS of the Blue Ridge Parkway was organized in 1988 as a membership-based organization to provide the funds for special NPS Parkway projects and volunteers to assist with many of the tasks that the NPS needed help to complete.
 They felt the organization and its members could help ensure the preservation, conservation, and enhancement of the Parkway that brings so many visitors to its bordering communities.
-FRIENDS focused on being the link between Parkway visitors and those communities by providing communities a way to become involved in Parkway projects.
-Today, FRIENDS has community-based chapters along the Blue Ridge Parkway and is one of the largest FRIENDS groups in the United States.
+FRIENDS focused on being the link between Parkway visitors and those communities by providing communities a way to become involved in projects.
+Today, FRIENDS has ten community-based chapters.